 - Bull Run Regional Park – This is one of the quintessential camping and sightseeing spots in the area, courtesy of the beautiful meadows along Bull Run.

 - Shenandoah National Park – Just 75 miles from Washington DC, this stunning park draws thousands of tourists every year thanks to its wide assortment of wildlife, cascading waterfalls and spectacular vistas.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Blue Ridge Parkway – Spanning nearly 500 miles, this road is one of the longest stretches of scenic areas in this part of the States and links Shenandoah National Park to Great Smoky Mountains National Park.